OpenRockets/web-dev-error-solutions/errors/javascript/overcoming-the-too-many-open-files-error-in-mongodb/README.md

+# 🐞 Overcoming the "Too Many Open Files" Error in MongoDB

 This document addresses a common problem developers encounter when working with MongoDB: the "Too Many Open Files" error.
 This error typically occurs when your application attempts to open more files than the operating system allows.
 In the context of MongoDB, this can happen when you have a large number of concurrent connections, or if your application doesn't properly close connections after use.